nationalparkservice/places-data/boundaries/database/vector_tile_rendering.md

-# Parks Database

-## Mapbox Tile Rendering: `nps_places_reference`
+# Mapbox Vector Tile Rendering: `nps_places_reference`
-An outline of how boundaries should render in our Mapbox tiles.
+An outline of how park boundaries should render in our Mapbox tiles.

 `nps_places_reference` layers:
 - `nps_places_reference_polygons` park polygon boundaries